 - A healthy heart

 On the other side, deficient testosterone levels can lead to fatigue, depression, increased risk of erectile dysfunction, increased risk of osteoporosis, and weight gain.
-Before resorting to hormone replacement therapy, there are dietary approaches that can help influence testosterone levels.
+Before resorting to hormone replacement therapy, there are dietary approaches that can help influence and boost testosterone levels.

 There are thousands of chemicals to which we are exposed to in our day-to-day lives.
 Some of these can have a negative impact on hormone balance.
 If you are a fan of documentaries, check out The Disappearing Male.
 This film takes a deeper look at chemical exposures and how they disrupt male reproductive health.
 Here are some tips for limiting chemical exposures while cooking and eating: